iSPIRT/depa-training/build-your-own-scenario/README.md

 1. Define your high-level scenario configuration and generate a scenario directory from it.
 2. Write the data preprocessing and model saving code for the Training Data Providers (TDPs) and Training Data Consumer (TDC) respectively.
 3. Tailor the various training configuration files applicable to your scenario.

-4. Deploy your scenario locally and/or on CCR following the standard deployment steps.
+Now that the scenario is ready, deploy it locally and/or inside a Confidential Clean Room (CCR) following the standard deployment steps.

 ## Step 1: Define and build your scenario template